 The Biergarten Restaurant – Germany

 Food is buffet style at the Biergarten Restaurant, making it especially easy for families.
 There are multiple standard options for picky eaters, but also more unique German staples Sauerkraut, German sausages, Spatzle, and Noodle Gratin.
-Adults can also indulge in a German beer or Reisling sampler.
+Adults can also indulge in a German beer or wine flight.

-In our opinion, the Biergarten Restaurant is definitely one of the best Epcot restaurants for families due to its magical setting, and fun live entertainment.
+In my opinion, the Biergarten Restaurant is definitely one of the best Epcot restaurants for families due to its magical setting, and fun live entertainment.

 Pros: